 How to Use Form 15H to Prevent TDS Deduction

-Form 15H is a self-declaration form which helps individuals above 60 years of age save Tax Deducted at Source (TDS) on the interest income earned by him on his fixed deposits.
-The assessee is supposed to submit a declaration form to his banker to apply for no deduction or lower deduction for fixed deposits made by him.
+Form 15H is a self-declaration form which helps individuals above 60 years of age save Tax Deducted at Source (TDS) on the interest income earned by them on their fixed deposits.
+The assessee is supposed to submit a declaration form to his banker to apply for no deduction or lower deduction on fixed deposits made by him.

 Form 15H is perhaps best defined as a self-declaration form which clearly states that the assessee is not liable to pay taxes on the interest income earned by him.
 This is because the amount earned by the depositor as interest is lower than the minimum amount of money taxable under IT norms.

 An individual has to furnish Form 15H to his deductor on time i.e. either before the due date of the interest payment or before the end of the applicable financial year.
 This form is an undertaking by the assessee, stating that the income earned in previous year does not fall in the taxable income bracket and is thus not liable to be taxed.

 - Form 15H can only be submitted by an individual who has reached the age of 60 years and above i.e. senior citizens.
 Other individuals/HUFs are required to submit Form 15G in order to prevent TDS deduction.

 - Form 15H can only be submitted by Indian citizens residing in India.
 It is not applicable to NRIs or foreigners.